pylls/wfwo/README.md

 predictions provided as input to `sim.py`, the script will also print metrics and include the WF attack in the figure (if applicable).
 Note that you also need to replace the `load_wf_predictions()` function here as in `sim.py`.

+## Reproducing key figures
+Figures 6-8 from the paper are produced by first using [simple DF](https://github.com/pylls/df-simple) to train and classify, resulting in a number of predictions.
+The predictions are then used by this software to produce the figures.
+To reproduce the figures based on the predictions we provide, first [download the reproduce dataset](https://dart.cse.kau.se/wfwo/reproduce-data.zip), unzip in this directory, and finally run `reproduce.sh`.